ankraft/onem2m-jupyter-notebooks/README.md

 - Start (see [IN-CSE startup](https://wiki.eclipse.org/OM2M/one/Starting#IN-CSE_startup)) an IN-CSE instance.

 ### Jupyter Notebooks
-Prerequisite: The notebooks use Python 3.
+Prerequisite: The notebooks use Python 3 and the [requests](http://python-requests.org) library.

 - Install Jupyter locally.
 See [Installing the Jupyter Notebook](https://jupyter.org/install) for further details
 - Start a local Jupyter Notebook server in the directory of this repository's copy (s.a.).
 See [Running the Notebook](https://jupyter.readthedocs.io/en/latest/running.html#running) for further details.